Advice to assist permit applicants in planning for subdivision, and the preparation of planning applications for subdivision.

 - Appropriate application fee (schedule of fees available at Shire offices or on Council’s website).

-- Three copies of a scaled and fully dimensioned Existing Conditions Plan, showing (as a minimum):
+- A scaled and fully dimensioned Existing Conditions Plan, showing (as a minimum):

 - the location of all existing buildings, structures and vegetation